Free Service Policy

 Example: In the case of the person who didn’t make it back as he promised, what we don’t want to do is jump any conclusions since we really don’t know the reason for him not keeping his word.
 That’s where the consultation comes into play for us to share ideas about options for action and for you to decide which you think is/are best for you.

-The support I offer isn’t so temporal about things.
-My associates and I will be with you from project to project and from challenge to challenge, indefinitely.
+The support we offer isn’t so temporal about things.
+Our associates willbe with you from project to project and from challenge to challenge, indefinitely.

 This wonderful abode is tucked privately away somewhere in the country.

-They aren't as isolated as some may think.And, that's exactly the sort of message HGRBS sends of a daily basis!
+They aren't as isolated as some may think.And, that's exactly the sort of message HGRBS sends on a daily basis!

 Volunteer Associates Are Not Authorized to Solicit for Donation